fightforthefuture/earth-day-live-widget/README.md

      language: null, // @type {string}

      /**
-     * Allows you to set a partnerReferrer URL parameter in the link to earthdaylive2020.org.
+     * Allows you to set a &referrer= URL parameter in the link to earthdaylive2020.org.
 Use by Action Network
-     * forms on the website.
+     * forms on the earthdaylive2020.org website.
      **/
      partnerReferrer: null, //@type {string}